 We were also taking advantage of the government’s Eat Out To Help Out scheme, where you could get 50% off meals out on Mondays to Wednesdays during the month (up to a maximum of £10 discount and excluding alcohol), so we saved a decent amount on our delicious steak and chips.
-Some restaurants are going to continue the scheme in a similar fashion during September, including many in London, funding it out of their own pockets instead of using government money.
+Some restaurants are going to continue the scheme in a similar fashion during September, funding it out of their own pockets instead of using government money.
 So they’re worth looking out for.

 I’ve also continued to take a few walks around my local area.
 To keep things a bit interesting and varied, I’ve begun using the Strava app to record my routes, and I’m syncing it with a free website called CityStrides, which combines it all into one map.
 This means I can see which streets I’ve already walked down, and therefore do different roads on later outings.
 I’ve tried a couple of other sites that do similar things, but they haven’t been pulling in all my data correctly.